What is included in the scope of the inspection?

 It is important to understand we do not email our reports.
 Our reports are available online anywhere where you can gain internet access.
 Our reports contain too many megabytes of photographs to email and most email servers reject the files.
 However, HomeGauge does allow you to download your report as a PDF, print your report, or email your report at your discretion.
 Please note that we do not provide any paper copies of inspection reports.

 Once your inspector has published the report our system will automatically send the Buyer and the Buyer’s Agent an email notification that the report is available for review and download.
 The email notification will provide the recipient with the Login Name and Password needed to access the report.
 Some people have spam blockers and firewall features that may prevent this notification from going through.
 If you did not receive an email notification from us within 24 hours of your inspections please call our office to obtain your Login Name and Entry Code.

 It is important to remember that we only maintain the reports on our server for up to six years.
 We recommend that you should download a copy of the report to your primary computer to retain your personal copy.

 We will retain a copy of your report on our server for up to 6 months.

 Do you do new home inspections and how are they different?

-New home inspections are quite different from our Residential Resale inspections.
-Our Residential Resale inspections are focused on condition and functionality.
-In a new home inspection we not only review the property for condition and functionality but we also review the home for conformance to the minimum standards for workmanship and craftsmanship that are required to be provided by any Nevada State licensed contractor.
+New home inspections (Performance Standards Reviews) are quite different from our residential resale inspections (Advanced Scope Inspections).
+Our Advanced Scope Inspections are focused on condition and functionality.
+In a new home inspection, we not only review the property for condition and functionality, but we also review the home for conformance to the minimum standards for workmanship and craftsmanship that are required to be provided by any Nevada State licensed contractor.
 These standards are “performance standards” and Spectrum Inspection Group provides the very best Performance Standards Review (PSR) inspection in the valley.